 The fundamental principles for the system of internal controls were codified in the Miraca Group Code of Conduct, which was approved by a resolution of the Board of Directors in accordance with the Companies Act of Japan.
 This Code clearly sets forth the high ethical standards that all members of the Miraca Group are expected to meet in the performance of their duties.
 Moreover, the Risk Management Committee has been created with the aim of establishing and promoting a system of effective risk management for the Group.

-Meanwhile, in October 2005, the Group adopted a set of internal rules and regulations for information disclosure, in which it clearly states its basic policy for the disclosure of corporate information.
-We also established the Information Disclosure Committee to advise the President and CEO, thereby confirming our understanding of the importance of timely and appropriate disclosure.
-Through these and other measures, the Miraca Group will continue to strengthen its corporate governance and fulfill its responsibilities to its stakeholders.
+In October 2005, the Group adopted a set of internal rules and regulations for information disclosure, in which it clearly states its basic policy for the disclosure of corporate information.